 1. Choose the Right Recipe

-Now that you're giving yourself plenty of gravy-making time, use a recipe that makes rich, flavorful stock from scratch.
-Chef John's Make-Ahead Turkey Gravy has you roast turkey wings and vegetables before simmering them to make turkey stock.
+Now that you're going to give yourself plenty of gravy-making time, use a recipe that makes rich, flavorful stock from scratch.
+Make-Ahead Turkey Gravy has you roast turkey wings and onions before simmering them with broth, carrots, and thyme to make turkey stock.
+Then you'll use that stock to make gravy.
 See how it's done!

 2. Hold the Cream

-If your recipe is enriched with milk or cream, hold off on adding it until you're heating up the gravy on Thanksgiving.
+If your recipe is enriched with milk or cream, don't add it until you're heating up the gravy on Thanksgiving.
 For example, if you're making Make-Ahead Turkey Gravy with Porcini Mushrooms and Marsala Wine, you would follow the recipe, but stop short of adding cream.
 Just remember to do it on Thanksgiving!

 3. Stash It Away